gublerj/web_app_Machine_Learning_mod_personal_project/README.md

 # Overview

-I wanted to teach myself how to deploy a machine learning model on a web app.
+I taught myself how to deploy a machine learning model on a web app.

+Started a test server on my local machine by:
 - python manage.py runserver
 - Go to:  http://127.0.0.1:8000/
-{Provide a description the web app that you wrote.
-Describe how to start a test server on your computer and what website to open up to see the first page of the app.}

-{Describe your purpose for writing this software.}

 [Software Demo Video](https://youtu.be/JZyoC7ZiUwU)